leminhviett/Chatbot/README.md

 And then I build a deep learning model with Pytorch.
 My model will classified the message to specific predefined task and then give response.

 ## What I have learnt
-- Applying some Natural Language Processing like bag-of-words, tokenization with NLTK
+- Applied some Natural Language Processing like bag-of-words, tokenization with NLTK
-- Using Flask to deploy a machine learning model
+- Implemented a classification model using Pytorch
-- Using Pytorch to create a classification model
+- Deployed this model using Flask